 In 2016, Circle of Friends Humane Society rescued many animals that came from hoarding situations, as well as assisted many other counties and tribal lands in rescuing animals.
 Even with the increasing number of animals we take in Circle of Friends Humane Society has managed to still have a less than 1% Euthanasia rate and a 91% Adoption Claim and Transfer rate.

-In 2015, the total number of sheltered animals at Circle of Friends Humane Society was 2,028.
+In 2016, the total number of sheltered animals at Circle of Friends Humane Society was 2,030.
 The outcomes of those pets are shown below:

-The Last Five Years
+The Last Four Years

-In the past five years, the overall number of pets entering Circle of Friends Humane Society has steadily increased.
+In the past four years, the overall number of pets entering Circle of Friends Humane Society has steadily increased.
 However, the number of euthanized animals has decreased each year.
 This is due to the hard work from the staff, volunteers, board of directors, and donors that support us year after year.

 Circle of Friends Humane Society is a second chance for pets.
 We are committed to sheltering and caring for lost and unwanted animals, placing animals into humane environments, and implementing programs that increase awareness when it comes to the responsibilities of caring for animals.